Send the link below via email or IMCopy

 Survivor: Cold War

 Using your chart, work in groups of three to outline an answer to the prompt "With what reasons and with what results did the US intervene in Guatemala?" or "With what methods and with what level of success did the US intervene in Guatemala?".
-Do this in your Evernote and be ready to share with the class.
+Do this in a google doc and be ready to share with the class.

 Write full introduction including thesis.